yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 * Use screenshots sparingly
 * Use animated gifs

-## Use meaningful link text
+### Use meaningful link text

-Readers use links as guideposts when scanning.
-Effective link text helps readers to understand where each link leads and decide whether they want to click the link or not.
+Effective link text helps the user to understand where each link leads and decide whether they want to click the link or not.

 Observe these guidelines to improve user experience and accessibility.